xycarto/static.vector.tiles.openlayers.nztm/README.md

 # Static Vector Tiles: Openlayers Example in Custom Projection with Raster Tile Base

 This example uses Openlayers6.
 The map is served in the NZTM projection (EPSG:2193).
 The main goal is loading an existing raster tile XYZ tile cache and overlay a vector tile styled with a Mapbox style.json; all in NZTM.
 No effort has been made in ordering the labels.
-They display however the Openlayers `decluttering` orders them.
+They display however as the Openlayers `decluttering` orders them.
 Included is an example of a basic pop-up window demonstrating how to get information from the vector tile.

 The project is built as a static set up.
 The vector tile cache is built directly into the website.
 THIS IS NOT OPTIMAL, but does demonstrate the principle.
 Ideally, you would have a location like AWS S3, to serve your tile cache from.